dmenezesgabriel/fiap-ifood-challenge/README.md

 - [ ] Use Mocking for tests
 - [ ] Use a in Memory database for tests?
 - [ ] **Change** Address.address to Address.something
+- [ ] Add setDescription to StoreTest at Entities Test